outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - are 'fractons' another 'certainty' structure to create 'certain connections in similarities in behavior across separate particles'?
         - is 'antimatter' an uncertainty structure that can only be approximated or theorized but not measured, like true randomness?
         - what else would explain this illusion of uncertainty vs. certainty dichotomy, if its an error?
-        - does matter not exist for every possible state between stable space-times?
+        - does matter not exist for every possible state between stable space-times? how much can this interval be extended if so, without breaking the matter's probability of re-assembling in the next space-time it reaches stability in?
       - how can reflections & other distortions & structures of light be used to encode info about the original energy?
       - can you create connections between space-times by adding stability or efficiencies between states, so the original trajectory is higher-energy to maintain?
       - can you move structures of space-times like combinations (similar to a ship) to other positions in space-time fabric
         - are there gaps in space-time fabric and can they be crossed or filled with certainty structures
+      - do certainty structures map to other interfaces, so that fractons/entanglements map to the logic interface in some structure that is robust to change on that interface, like 'exceptions', 'contradictions' or 'connections between equivalent components of rules' - can they create certainty or just reflect it, and where is it generated from if so?
+      - what concepts allow for the existence of 'infinity': complexity, scale, change, interaction (combining these allows for the development of enough changes to allow an infinity to develop)

   - example of interface query to apply interfaces to solve a problem:
     - sub-problem: create inputs of following sub-problem solutions